Home Food History What’s the Difference Between Sprinkles and Jimmies on Ice Cream?

 What’s the Difference Between Sprinkles and Jimmies on Ice Cream?

 I don’t go in for topping my ice cream with candy.
 It’s sweet enough for me as it is.
-But, I’m the exception.
+But, I’m the exception!
 You can’t have an ice-cream shop without an assortment of sprinkles or jimmies, those little sweet candy pieces that ice cream lovers use to adorn their scoop or cone.
-But, what’s the difference between sprinkles and jimmies?
+But what’s the difference between sprinkles and jimmies?
 It depends on where you live and who you ask.

-ice cream topped with sprinkles or jimmies
+ice cream topped with sprinkles and jimmies

 What are Jimmies?

 Let’s start with jimmies.
 Jimmies are, technically, if I may use the term, the name for little chocolate sprinkles.
-Even more specifically, jimmies are the small chocolate rod-shaped candies people put on ice cream.
+Even more specifically, jimmies are the small chocolate rod-shaped, chocolate candies people put on ice cream.
 However, the same term might be used for the multi-colored candy pieces or for any flavor or type of small sprinkles you might put on ice cream.

 Origin of Ice Cream Jimmies